hochstrasserio/wirecard/README.md

 # ⚠️ IMPORTANT

-Starting with September 30, 2020 Wirecard the methods used by this SDK are no longer supported by Wirecard.
+Starting with September 30, 2020 the methods used by this SDK are no longer supported by Wirecard.

 This repository is therefore archived and is no longer maintained.
 You're free to fork this code under the terms of the license.